 My Approach to Helping

-Therapy should be a true partnership that is focused on you and your partner's wants and needs.
+Therapy should be a true partnership that is focused on you and your wants and needs.
 I'm not here to interject myself or tell you what to do.
 A good therapeutic relationship is critical to your long-term success and we will work at creating a positive and supportive space.

-While couples counseling can be, at times, inherently uncomfortable or difficult, it's important to make the time as enjoyable and positive as possible.
+While counseling can be, at times, inherently uncomfortable or difficult, it's important to make the time as enjoyable and positive as possible.
 I love using humor to cope with difficult situations and laughing at myself or the world is second-nature.
-Cultivating positivity is also important so I will focus on supporting your relationship and building on your strengths and successes.
+Cultivating positivity is also important so I will focus on supporting you and building on your strengths and successes.